OpenG2P/openg2p_discovery_spec/README.md

-# openg2p_discovery_spec
+# OpenG2P Discovery Spec

-Open specification for programs to communicate with each other.
-E.g. Check beneficiary's enrollment status in a similar seperately run program
+Open specification to aid information sharing among independent programs with similar targeting to alleviate the problems of double-dipping.
+E.g. Similar programs can assert that a beneficiary is not currently enrolled at another before enrolling that beneficiary, reducing double-dipping